 - 1. Get an overview of business research, its scope and approaches. - 2.
 Learn by formulating the research problems and understanding the major research designs. - 3.
-Determine data sources and develop understanding for data collection for business research. - 4.
+Determine data sources and develop understanding for data collection for business research by experiential learning. - 4.
 Analyse data and report writing.